 Safety precautions are in place to make it the best experience possible for all visitors.

-The Museum is pleased to offer Family Activity Guides Kits for young visitors!
+The Museum is pleased to offer Family Activity Guides for young visitors and their families!

-Each kit includes a complete set of supplies for families to bring with them while exploring the galleries.
-Kits are free with admission and available for pick up at visitor check-in.
+Each guide comes with a set of supplies for families to bring with them while exploring the galleries.
+Guides are free with admission and available for pick up at visitor check-in.

 H@H Kids Edition: Art Activities Series